 Simple Iced Shortbread Cookies with a Clever Roll-Out Trick

-Sneak Preview: These Simple Iced Shortbread Cookies are irresistible with a thin layer of icing that hardens slightly as it dries–no mess.
-Check out the clever trick for rolling out the dough and cutting it into shapes without losing your mind.
+Sneak Preview: These Simple Iced Shortbread Cookies have a thin layer of icing that hardens slightly as it dries—no mess.
+The clever dough-rolling trick makes these treats irresistible and easy to shape.

 As an Amazon Associate, I earn from qualifying purchases.